andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 that `ByteString` out to the file.
 We use the lazy version because `encode` gives us a lazy `ByteString` by default.

-Note that we can “put” `(len, tree)` together as a tuple instead of putting `len` and `tree` one after the other.
+Note that we can "put" `(len, tree)` together as a tuple instead of putting `len` and `tree` one after the other.
 This is because `(a, b)` has a `Binary` instance.
-We’ll read it back in later as a tuple, but it actually doesn’t matter, because the `Binary` instance for tuples is just putting/getting each item one after the other.
+We'll read it back in later as a tuple, but it actually doesn't matter, because the `Binary` instance for tuples is just putting/getting each item one after the other.

 Now, we get to our actual pipes.
-The first “pipeline” is `dirsOut`, which is our stream (producer) of `Direction`s encoding the input file.
+The first "pipeline" is `dirsOut`, which is our stream (producer) of `Direction`s encoding the input file.
 As can be read, `dirStream` is `PB.fromHandle hIn` (a `ByteString` producer from the given handle) piped into our old friend `bsToBytes` piped into `encodeByte encTable`,